 - Authentication and encryption that use transport layer security (TLS) and mutual TLS (mTLS) for both Traffic Director with Envoy and Traffic Director with proxyless gRPC applications.
 Client TLS policies and server TLS policies control whether services need to prove their identities to each other and use encrypted communication channels.

 - Authorization, based on characteristics of the client and the request.
 Authorization policies control whether a service is permitted to access another service and which actions are allowed.
-Authorization is available only for Traffic Director with Envoy.

 Using certificates and keys provided by a private certificate authority (CA), Google's Certificate Authority Service, makes it easier for you to maintain service security.
 CA Service provides GKE mesh certificates.
 The GKE mesh certificates feature and Traffic Director enable you to automatically deploy these certificates and have workloads use them.
 You modify your Pods to allow workloads to receive and use mTLS credentials.
 Traffic Director service security is currently available only for GKE-based workloads.